NiftyLeague/ftso-feed-value-provider/docs/environment-variables.md

-# Environment Variables Documentation
+# Environment Variables

-This document describes all environment variables used by the FTSO Feed Value Provider system.
+This document describes the environment variables used by the modernized FTSO Feed Value Provider system.

-## Configuration Management
+## Configuration Architecture

-All environment variables are centrally managed through the `ConfigService` and validated by the `ConfigValidationService`.
-The configuration system provides:
+The fully modernized configuration system provides:

-- **Centralized parsing**: All environment variables are parsed in one place
+- **Centralized Management**: All configuration through the enhanced ConfigService with comprehensive validation and type safety
+- **Runtime Validation**: Detailed validation with clear error messages and startup failure prevention
-- **Type safety**: Configuration is strongly typed with TypeScript interfaces
+- **Type Safety**: Strongly typed configuration interfaces with compile-time checking and IntelliSense support
-- **Validation**: Environment variables are validated with proper error handling
-- **Hot reload**: Configuration can be reloaded without restarting the application
+- **Environment-Specific**: Support for development, production, and test configurations with intelligent defaults
+- **Performance Monitoring**: Built-in configuration performance tracking and optimization
+- **Zero Configuration Drift**: Consistent configuration patterns across all services and components

-The configuration is accessible throughout the application via dependency injection of the `ConfigService`.
+Configuration is injected throughout the application using NestJS dependency injection with proper error handling, validation, and comprehensive logging.

 ## Core Application Settings